• Skip to main content

 How Much Deposit to Buy a House in Tameside?

-So how much do you need to earn to buy a house in Tameside?
-Assuming a 30% deposit for a buy-to-let investor, here's an overview of deposit requirements across different Tameside regions when compared to the average property asking prices:
+Assuming a 30% deposit for the average buy-to-let investor, here's an overview of deposit requirements across different Tameside postcodes:

 Central Tameside